Selling a Car to a Family Member

 You can sell at a friends-and-family discount.
 Just be honest about it on the bill of sale.
 The state DMV may still tax based on fair market value (this is a state-specific call), but a real reduced-price sale to a family member is normal and generally fine.
 Where it gets messy is when the discount is so steep that the IRS would treat the gap as a gift.
 Aim for a price that is defensible, even if it's below market.

-- Signed title with the seller's signature in the transfer section, the buyer's name and address filled in, and the odometer reading written in.
+- Signed title: seller signature in the transfer section, buyer name and address filled in, odometer reading written in

-- Bill of sale with both signatures.
-Even on a gift, this is your record of the transfer date and odometer.
+- Bill of sale with both signatures (your record of the transfer date and odometer, even on a gift)

-- Gift affidavit / family transfer form (state-specific) if you are going the gift route.
+- Gift affidavit or family-transfer form if you are gifting (state-specific)

-- Lien release if there was ever a loan, even if it's paid off.
-The lender must release the lien on the title.
+- Lien release if there was ever a loan, even one already paid off

-- Notarization if your state requires it for a vehicle bill of sale.
+- Notarized bill of sale if your state requires it

 Use our Notarization Checker to see exactly what your state requires.